|

 preserved in what is known as the Ellesmere

 manuscript.
-In supporting her claim, Astell reveals
+In supporting her claim, Astell

 a wealth of insights into the world of medieval